The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 © History Skills

-In the years that followed World War Two, and the growing tension between Soviet Russia and the democratic states in Europe, the city of Berlin in Germany became an economic battleground.
+In the years that followed World War Two, there was growing tension between Soviet Russia and the democratic states in Europe, and the city of Berlin in Germany became an economic battleground.

 The blockade was a response to the Western Allies' currency reform, which the Soviet Union saw as a move towards creating a separate, capitalist West German state.